Astrosp/Awesome-OSINT-For-Everything/README.md

 - [Youtube Comments Downloader](https://youtubecommentsdownloader.com/) - Effortlessly export comments from YouTube videos, live streams, shorts, and community posts.
 Perfect for YouTubers, social media managers, researchers [PAID]
 - [ActiveTK](https://www.activetk.jp/tools/yt-not-well-known) - This web application allows you to search for Youtube videos by the number of views or likes.
+- [youtubetranscript](https://youtubetranscript.com/) - Extremely fast free online service for converting YouTube videos to text.
+Not perfect quality, but quite acceptable and very fast.

 <br>